devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Exploratory Analyses
 --------------------

-Exploratory analyses included summarizing the number of gun violence incidents by states and visualizing this through a bubble map, as well as looking at time trends.
-A decision was ultimately made to favor the interactive map over the bubble map because of its greater descriptive power and to not include time trend analyses regarding this dataset since the span from 2014-2017 (only full years of data collection) proved too short to notice anything significant/interesting.
+For the Gun Violence Archive data, time trends were initially examined.
+A decision was ultimately made to not include time trend analyses regarding this dataset since the span from 2014-2017 (only full years of data collection) proved too short to notice much that was significant/interesting.

-Decided to use the data on firearm mortality from the CDC.
+During our exploratory phase we also debated the use and consitency of the mortality data provided by the CDC versus the mortality data provided by the Gun Violence Archive.
+We ultimately decided to use the CDC data for our firearm mortality analyses because of its inclusion of more years.

-Decided to not focus on subtypes of gun violence, including mass shootings versus domestic violence, but gun violence in general.
-We acknowledge that risk factors could differ across sub-types.
-Important to consider in the future -- overall
+Exploratory data analysis also led us to decide to not focus on subtypes of gun violence, including mass shootings and domestic violence.
+We acknowledge that risk factors could differ across subtypes, but decided that this analysis required too much depth that was outside of the scope of our project.

-Preliminary maps were made with ggmap showing a gradient of gun law strength as well as the categorical grades.
+Many maps were made during exploratory data analysis, including various ggmap plots that used categorical grades for law strength and a bubble map that summarized the number of gun violence incidents by state.
+These were ultimately excluded for brevity and because of the higher descriptive power of our other maps.

+Below are two tables that summarize many of the numerical variables and categorical variables that are used throughout our report.

 ##### Numerical variables